knobs-dev/indid-documentation/api/createAccount.md

 # Create a new account

 Category: Create Account

 Description: Creates a new smart contract wallet and the account in the database related to it.
-The request body is a JSON (type ICreateAccountRequest) containing the params below
+The request body is a JSON (type ICreateAccountRequest) containing the params below.

 Type: POST

 URL: https://api.dev.indid.io/create-account

 ### Body Params (ICreateAccountRequest)